Every Story Counts

 Our favorite place

-by Celeste, about 1 month ago
+by Celeste, 3 months ago

 Hi my name is Celeste, I have two kids ages 8 and 6.
 The library has been our favorite place to visit since my son was born.
 My husband and I started taking our kids since they were babies.
 The library is our favorite place to go.
 We go when we need a cool place in the summer, an outing when its raining.
 We go when we need a quiet place to do homework or a place to sing and dance when there are concerts.
 We have made crafts and played with puppies on weekday aftertoons to make our week...
 Continue reading